 There are two primary reasons why cost estimation and benefits estimation are useful:

-In Jibility, you can choose to include or exclude cost or benefits estimation in the Canvas Properties settings.
+In Jibility, you can choose to include or exclude cost or benefits estimation in the Roadmap Properties settings.

 Defining Initiative Benefits